 16. What is the maximum bitrate of the ONE X?

-In 5.7K mode, it records two files simultaneously, with each file having around 50mpbs.
+In 5.7K mode, it records two files simultaneously in.
+H.264 format, with each file having around 50mpbs.
 The desktop app then gives you the option to stitch the 5.7K videos as 120mbps.

 17. Can you take long exposure time lapses?

 Yes.
 In the time lapse photo mode (called “interval”), you can use manual exposure, with shutter speeds as long as 55 seconds, and take photos at intervals as long as 120 seconds apart.
 The photos can be in Raw DNG format.

 18. Can the mobile app process 5.7K videos?